alex-james-vukovity/react-file-structure/README.md

 ### F: Flat.
 Keep a flat folder structure as long as possible.

-Consider creating sub-folders when a folder reaches seven or more files.
+Consider creating sub-folders when a folder reaches nine or more files.

-Why?
-A flat folder structure is easier to scan.

-On the other hand, psychologists believe that humans start to struggle when the number of adjacent interesting things exceeds nine.
-So when a folder has ten or more files, it may be time to create subfolders.
-(I don't know if this is true btw but a number has to be picked so might as well be nine)
+Psychologists believe that humans start to struggle when the number of adjacent interesting things exceeds nine.
+So when a folder has nine or more files, it may be time to create subfolders.
+(I don't know if this is true btw about humans but a number has to be picked so might as well be nine)

-Use dashes to separate words in the descriptive name.

 Use dots to separate the descriptive name from the type.

 Use consistent type names for all components following a pattern that describes the component's feature then its type.
-A recommended pattern is feature.type.ts.
+A recommended pattern is FeatureOne.type.ts.

+Use consistent names for all assets named after what they represent.

+Use upper camel case for file names.

-Use conventional type names including .service, .component, .pipe, .module, and .directive.
+Use conventional type suffix names including .interface, .component, .mock, .test, .module, .validation, .utility.
 Invent additional type names if you must but take care not to create too many.

 Why: Names of folders and files should clearly convey their intent.